Nothing Serious (film): Production

-In September 2020 Jeon Jong-seo and Son Seok-gu were confirmed to play lead roles in the romance film to be written and directed by Jeong Ga-young.
+In September 2020 Jeon Jong-seo and Son Suk-ku were confirmed to play lead roles in the romance film to be written and directed by Jeong Ga-young.

 Release

 The film was released theatrically on November 24, 2021.

 On November 2, 2021, the director Jeong Ga-young released a parody video of a trailer on the global video platform TikTok.
 It became popular for its witty makeup and facial expressions.
 This unique way of promotion of the film attracted the Generation Z.

 In July 2022, it was invited at the 21st New York Asian Film Festival, where it was screened at Lila Acheson Wallace Auditorium, Asia Society on July 31 for its New York premiere.

 Home media

 The film was made available for streaming on IPTV (Olleh TV, B TV, LG U+ TV), TVING, Naver TV, GOM Player, Google Play, One Store, and KakaoPage from December 17, 2021.